armbian/build/documentation/user-faq.md

 # How to troubleshoot?

+**Important: If you came here since you can't get Armbian running on your board please keep in mind that in 95 percent of all cases it's either a faulty/fraud/counterfeit SD card or an insufficient power supply that's causing these sorts of _doesn't work_ issues!**

 If you broke the system you can try to get in this way.
 You have to get to u-boot command prompt, using either a serial adapter or monitor and usb keyboard.

 After switching power on or rebooting, when u-boot loads up, press some key on the keyboard (or send some key presses via terminal) to abort default boot sequence and get to the command prompt: